dbalabka/aerys-benchmark/README.md

 About
 =====

+**NOTE!
+This report still not finalized and result numbers is topic for discussion**

 The main goal of this benchmark report is to investigate state of PHP native possibilities to provide non-blocking HTTP server implementation.
 This report is focused on already existing solution [Aerys](https://github.com/amphp/aerys).